rikirandon/roboticProject/README.md

 # IntroRoboticProject

-Repository for the final project of the course "Fundamentals of Robotic".
+Repository for the final project of the course "Fundament of Robotic 2023/2024".

 Team members: Carlotta Cazzolli, Riccardo Randon, Martina Panini.